seantywork/seantywork/20260824-the-halfway-of-taehoon-yoon/README.md

-# me and my mysterious 32 years
+# the halfway of taehoon yoon

-No one really asked, and no one needs to know, but I'm writing this because it is myself who often wonders how the years preceding me(whopping 32 of them in total!) led me to here, where I'm paid to write computer programs that dictate which chunk of data(possibly porn) shall be serviced at which bitrate(or at all) and the technical documents describing them(definitely without any mention of porn).
+No one really asked, and no one needs to know, but I'm writing this because it is myself who often wonders how the years preceding him(whopping 32`: of them in total!) led me to here, where I'm paid to write computer programs that dictate which chunk of data(possibly porn) shall be serviced at which bitrate(or at all) and the technical documents describing them(definitely without any mention of porn).
 One might ask, what's to wonder?
 It is what it is, right?
 I too wish I could get away with that, however,